Retail Supply Planning

 Periodical reviews :

-• Cost reduction : Good planning can reduce the costs associated with holding excess stock or, on the contrary, managing emergencies due to stock-outs.
+- Cost reduction Good supply chain planning can reduce the costs associated with holding excess inventory or, on the contrary, managing emergencies due to stock-outs.
 Better sales forecasting avoids the costs associated with discounts and sales to clear excess stock.

 Customer satisfaction is at the heart of every successful retail business.
 Effective supply management ensures that products are available when customers need them.
 Sales forecasting enables us to anticipate customer demand and ensure that the right products are in stock.